momeryigit/ME462-MIDI/Meeting_minutes/README.md

 14. Make things move around as soon as possible.
 15. Stepper disabling when idle, while making sure not to roll down a hill

+## MEETING NO: 4
+__DATE: 11.03.2024
+TIME: 18:30
+TOPIC:?__

+__ATTENDEES: Ömer, Seçkin, Erdem, Sarp__
+__Writer: Erdem__

+1. Micro ros and ROS2 have been discussed.
+2. Makita charger theory have been discussed and made research.
+3. TPU prints have been examined.
+4. New 3d prints have printed.
+5. Seamless charging dock integration have been discussed.